AMD Software: History

-The software was previously known as AMD Radeon Settings, AMD Catalyst, and ATI Catalyst.
+The software was previously known as AMD Radeon Software, AMD Catalyst, and ATI Catalyst.
 AMD ceased providing 32-bit versions in October 2018.

 Supported hardware

-AMD Radeon Software is targeted to support all function blocks present on a GPU's or an APU's die.
-Besides instruction code targeted at rendering, this includes display controllers as well as their SIP blocks for video decoding (Unified Video Decoder (UVD)) and video encoding (Video Coding Engine (VCE)).
+AMD Software is targeted to support all function blocks present on a GPU's or an APU's die.
+Besides instruction code targeted at rendering, this includes display controllers as well as their SIP blocks for video decoding (Unified Video Decoder [UVD]) and video encoding (Video Coding Engine [VCE]).

 The device driver also supports AMD TrueAudio, a SIP block to perform sound-related calculations.

 Supported products

-AMD Radeon Software supports the following AMD (and ATI-tradition) product lines targeted at rendering:
+AMD Software supports the following AMD (and ATI-tradition) product lines targeted at rendering: